ilius/starcal/doc/occurrence-state-persistence.md

 `self.notifiers`.
 It must define:

 - a stable location and format in the event JSON, separate from generated occurrence caches;
-- `completedAtByStartEpoch` as a top-level event-JSON field, written after `notifiers` and immediately before `history`;
+- `completedAtByStartJd` as a top-level event-JSON field, written after `notifiers` and immediately before `history`;
 - event-object loading and saving for the field, without a separate state-store class;
 - atomic writes and recovery from an interrupted write;